 If you experience any of these symptoms or have concerns, please contact your general practitioner (GP).

-Liver cancer is the second highest cause of cancer related deaths worldwide.
+Liver cancer is the fourth highest cause of cancer related deaths worldwide.
 In Australia, liver cancer is not common compared to other cancer types.
-Around 2,116 cases of liver cancer will be diagnosed in 2017.
-The average age of people diagnosed with liver cancer is 67 years.
+Around 2,115 cases of liver cancer will be diagnosed in 2018.

 Liver cancer is usually diagnosed when it is at an advanced stage.
 Survival outcomes are influenced by the health and age of the patient in addition to any pre-existing liver problems, such as cirrhosis, liver disease or infection with hepatitis.

 Liver cancer is twice as common in men as women.
 The five-year survival rate after initial diagnosis is 18.1%.

 The biggest factor that increases risk of liver cancer is infection by the Hepatitis B or C virus, which leads to cirrhosis (scarring of the liver).
 Other factors that cause liver damage, such as family history of liver disease, obesity, diabetes and heavy drinking of alcohol can lead to primary liver cancer.

 Other factors that may increase the risk of developing liver cancer include:

 - Type 2 diabetes

 - Cirrhosis (scarring of the liver) from Hepatitis B or C, alcohol or non-alcoholic fatty liver disease

 - Inherited genetic disorder such as iron overload (haemochromatosis) and alpha-1 antitrypsin deficiency